-You may be able to get a £2,000 Bereavement Payment if your husband, wife or civil partner has died.
+You may be able to get a £2,000 Bereavement Payment if your spouse or civil partner died before 6 April 2017.
 This is a one-off, tax-free, lump-sum payment.

 - under State Pension age